 - The mechanics of sports injuries have fascinated me since my days as a student athlete.
 Your facility utilizes some of the most interesting treatments and is known to be developing new techniques in many common chronic issues.
 I believe that my surgical background would make me an asset to your nursing staff, and I would love to have the opportunity to gain experience in such a renowned facility.

-Your long-term goals are an important part of why you’re applying for the job, and it’s appropriate to share them, as long as it involves committing to a length of employment time that makes it worth their while to hire you.
+Your long-term goals are an important part of why you’re applying for the job, and it’s appropriate to share them, as long as this involves committing to a length of employment time that makes it worth their while to hire you.

 - I plan to continue my education and upgrade my credentialing, so I want to work in a facility where I can progress to higher levels of nursing care and responsibility.

 - I want to work in a large hospital environment because it provides opportunities for me to expand my knowledge through training and by working alongside experts.

 - I am looking for a stable, long-term position, and this facility is known for its strong, collaborative teams and career satisfaction among its nurses.